trahier/RL_project_sailing/README.md

    Test that your agent implementation meets the required interface.

 4. **evaluate_agent.ipynb**
-   Evaluate your agent's performance across different initial windfields.
+   Evaluate your agent's performance across different wind scenarios.

 5. **vizualise_agent.ipynb**
    This last notebook is useful to visualize the agents behaviour and therefore to have intuition on what might be the potential areas of improvement.